jcolladom/HS-detection-NN/README.md

 python run.py -m bilstm_cnn -t 25
 ```

 This command will run the model 'BiLSTM + CNN' for 25 trials.
+Using 'run_cv.py' instead of 'run.py' will perform Cross Validation.